gajendrasharma-github/gajendrasharma-github/README.md

 I’m on a journey to blend my love for problem-solving with my technical skills to create meaningful solutions in the field of Data Science and AI.
 With a background in Economics and a keen interest in various fields like Music, Poetry, Standup Comedy, and Content Writing, I bring a unique perspective to my work.

-- 🎓 **Education:**
+- **Education:**
-  - Graduation in Economics from Calcutta University
+  - Post Graduation Program in Data Science and Engineeering, Great Lakes Institute of Management
-  - Post Graduate Diploma in Direct Selling from Shoolini University
+  - Post Graduate Diploma in Direct Selling, Shoolini University
+  - Graduation in Economics Hons, University of Calcutta

-- 💼 **Previous Role:** Ecommerce Executive at WISHKEY Retail LLP
+- **Previous Role:** Ecommerce Executive at WISHKEY Retail LLP, an ecommerce based startup.
-- 🎯 **Objective:** Contribute to the field of AI and make a significant impact by developing innovative solutions.
+- **Objective:** Contribute to the field of AI and make a significant impact by developing innovative solutions.

-## 🛠 Skills
+## Skills

 ### Programming Languages & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)